Through our service we strengthen our faith

 OYS – History of New Projects

-The work of the group started with the care of the invalid pilgrims to Lourdes and this is still central to the work of the group today.
+The work of the group started with the care of the assisted pilgrims to Lourdes and this is still central to the work of the group today.
 However, through its history the group has explored other projects, beginning first in 2002 when two Oblate Youth Service members spent their summer working in Kenya.
 From this the group saw the opportunity to involve itself with other projects in South Africa.
 These included Streetwise, which is a home for Street Children outside Durban and Little Eden which is a home of care for physically and mentally disabled children and adults located outside Johannesburg.

 The Oblate Youth Service has developed and participated in projects at home in Ireland and the UK.
 During Spring of each year the Oblate Youth Service hosts a ‘Guest Reunion’ in Dublin for the guests who travel to Lourdes as part of the Oblate Pilgrimage.
 The Oblate Youth Service has also engaged in house decorating projects, a ‘Faith Friends’ confirmation preparation project as well as various fundraising activities for the group.
 Members of the Oblate Youth Service have also been involved with the running of the Oblate Youth Summer Camp which takes place in North Wales every year.
 These and many other projects the group is involved with are all opportunities for the Oblate Youth Service members to engage in service to others.